What are steroids?

 What are steroids used for?

-Because of the extreme muscle enhancing benefits that potent increases in testosterone can have on the physical form, steroids are commonly used by athletes looking to increase strength, speed, power, and muscle mass.
-They do have legitimate use for treatment of some severe medical conditions too, and are available to use specifically for these purposes with a strictly controlled prescription form a doctor, although satisfying this requirement is often very difficult.
+Because of the extreme muscle-enhancing benefits that potent increases in testosterone can have on the physical form, steroids are commonly used by athletes looking to increase strength, speed, power, and muscle mass.
+They do have legitimate uses for the treatment of some severe medical conditions too, and are available to use specifically for these purposes with a strictly controlled prescription from a doctor, although satisfying this requirement is often very difficult.

 What are the side effects of steroid use?

-While there are several reported benefits using steroids can have on the physical form, and while this may be very tempting for the aspiring athlete or gym enthusiast there are some reported side effects that you may want to consider before deciding to use them.
+While there are several reported benefits of using steroids, and while this may be very tempting for the aspiring athlete or gym enthusiast, there are some reported side effects that you may want to consider before deciding to use them.